ministryofjustice/mkdocs-tech-docs-template/docs/setup/README.md

 # Quickstart guide

-This page provides a guide on how to configure the MkDocs Tech Docs Template.
+This page provides a guide on how to configure GOVUK MkDocs Material.
 In a few simple steps, you can begin building your documentation site.

 ## Before you begin

-In order to use the MkDocs Tech Docs Template, you require the following:
+In order to use GOVUK MkDocs Material, you require the following:

 - a device with permissions to install new packages
 - Python 3 and Pip installed on your device